Picovoice/cheetah/README.md

 ./resources/audio_samples/test.wav
 ```

-In order to transcribe multiple files append the absolute path to each additional file to the list of command line arguments as follows
+In order to transcribe multiple files, append the absolute path to each additional file to the list of command line arguments as follows:

 ```bash
 ./cheetah_demo \